-Post processing today started with a brilliant cold filter in Topaz Adjust.
-I then adjusted adaptive exposure, regions, protect highlights, and contrast.
+Post processing started with a brilliant cold filter in Topaz Adjust.
+I then adjusted adaptive exposure, regions, contrast, and protect highlights.
 A levels adjustment was added in PSE.